thenerdery/dot-net-standards/Client_Side_Boilerplate.md

 });
 ```

 Finally, we need to add these two new tasks to our build process.
+Modify the
-Modify the build registerTask on the bottom of the file:
+build registerTask on the bottom of the file:

 ```
 grunt.registerTask('build', ['clean:dest', 'clean:public', 'media', 'server', 'markup', 'styles', 'scripts', 'copy:public', 'clean:tmp']);
 ```

 ### Building

-The front-end boilerplate is actually ‘built’ using ```build.sh``` (linux/mac) and ```build.cmd``` (windows) in the _static folder.
+The front-end boilerplate is actually ‘built’ using `build.sh` (linux/mac)
+and ``uild.cmd` (windows) in the _static folder.

 ### Integrating

-It would be beneficial to integrate the above build scripts with your current platform’s build process.
+It would be beneficial to integrate the above build scripts with your current
+platform’s build process.

 #### .NET MVC

 You can add the following to your MyProject.Web’s post-build event:

 cd $(ProjectDir)_static